Kagyu

 Clockwise from upper left: Naropa, Maitripa, Marpa Lotsawa and Niguma.

-The Kagyu school, also transliterated as Kagyü, or Kagyud, which translates to "Oral Lineage" or "Whispered Transmission" school, is one of the main schools (chos lugs) of Tibetan (or Himalayan) Buddhism.
+The Kagyu school, also transliterated as Kagyü, or Kagyud, which translates to "Oral Lineage" or "Whispered Transmission" school, is one of the four major schools (chos lugs) of Tibetan Buddhism.
 The Kagyu lineages trace themselves back to the 11th century Indian Mahasiddhas Naropa, Maitripa and the yogini Niguma, via their student Marpa Lotsawa (1012–1097), who brought their teachings to Tibet.
 Marpa's student Milarepa was also an influential poet and teacher.

 The Tibetan Kagyu tradition gave rise to a large number of independent sub-schools and lineages.
 The principal Kagyu lineages existing today as independent schools are those which stem from Milarepa's disciple, Gampopa (1079–1153), a monk who merged the Kagyu lineage with the Kadam tradition.
 The Kagyu schools which survive as independent institutions are mainly the Karma Kagyu, Drikung Kagyu, Drukpa Lineage and the Taklung Kagyu.
 The Karma Kagyu school is the largest of the sub-schools, and is headed by the Karmapa.
 Other lineages of Kagyu teachings, such as the Shangpa Kagyu, are preserved in other schools.

 The main teachings of the Kagyus include Mahamudra and the Six Dharmas of Naropa.